fleekxyz/fleek-xyz-docs/docs/Gateways/index.md

 You can set up more than one domain per gateway.
 To do this you can click on the three dots icon in the gateway row and select the `Add Domain` option.
 This will open a modal where you can add a new domain to the gateway.

-### Priamry Domains
+### Primary Domains

 ![](../images/primary-domain-gw.png)

-Whe you have correctly seted up your first domain it will be marked with the tag of `Primary`.
+When you have correctly seted up your first domain it will be marked with the tag of `Primary`.
 The `Primary` domain is the main domain for a storage and it will be used inside of the platform for every action that is related to files as source of truth.
 For example, when you store a file, the domain that will be used in the `view file` button will be the `Primary` domain.

 #### Changing a primary domain